Get 80% off your plan for your first 6 months.*

 • Bank statements: Download from online banking or request paper copies

-• Direct feed: Connect bank accounts to accounting software for automatic updates
+• Direct feeds: Connect bank accounts to accounting software for automatic updates

-• Multiple accounts: Collect statements for all business accounts (current account, credit cards, savings)
+• Multiple accounts: Collect statements for all business accounts, including current accounts, credit cards, and savings

 Step 2: Get business records

-• Accounting software: Use your digital ledger of income and expenses
+• Accounting software: Open your digital ledger of income and expenses

-• Automated systems: Let software capture and extract data from receipts
+• Automated systems: Review data captured from receipts by software

 Step 3: Find your starting point